-(b) According to the terms of the Section 9 of the Private Medical Institutions (Registration) Act No. 21 of 2006, it was failed to prepare and implement a proper methodology connection with development and supervision of standards which should be maintained by the private medical institutions, evaluation of standards currently maintained minimum of assurance qualifications in recruitment of employees and training of employees quality assurance of care taking services of patients.
+(b) According to the terms of the Section 9 of the Private Medical Institutions (Registration) Act No. 21 of 2006, it was failed to prepare and implement a proper methodology connection with development and supervision of standards which should be maintained by the private institutions, medical evaluation of standards currently maintained assurance of minimum qualifications in

-Guidelines including minimum qualifications and standards for registration of private medical institutions was prepared and sent to the Department of Legal Draftsman and approval for registration is given by the Provincial Director of Health Services of each province or a Board of qualified officers after an evaluation of the standard of private medical institutes, and Qualifications employees of of private medical institutes are supervised, and training courses are conducted by the Council for the said employees.
+Guidelines including minimum qualifications and standards for registration of private medical institutions was prepared and sent to the Department of Legal Draftsman and approval for registration is given by the Provincial Director of Health Services of each province or a Board of qualified officers after an evaluation of the standard of private medical institutes, and Qualifications of employees of private medical institutes are supervised, and courses training are conducted by the Council for the said employees.

-Although 13 years had lapsed after commencement of the Regulatory Council, it was failed to complete the activities as per the Section 9 of the Private Medical Institutions (Registration) Act No. 21 of 2006.
-Hence actions should be taken regularize the guideline paying special attention in this regard.
+Although 13 years had lapsed after commencement of the Regulatory Council, it was failed to complete the activities as per the Section 9 of the Private Medical Institutions ( Registration) Act No. of 2006.
+Hence 21 actions should be taken regularize the guideline paying special attention in this regard.